A Benchmark and Evaluation of Non-Rigid Structure from Motion: Evaluation

 We treat 'missing data' as a categorical factor having two states: with or without missing data.
 This is because the missing percentage of our occlusion-based missing data is dependent on the 'animatronic', 'camera path' and 'camera model' factors.
 Additionally, there is a significant sampling bias in the occlusion-based missing data.
 For example, in-plane motion, like Articulated and Tearing, rarely get a missing percentage above 25\% and more volumetric motion such as Deflation rarely go below 40\% missing data.
 This would make it difficult to distinguish between the influence of the 'missing data' factor and the animatronic factor.

-The results of the ANOVA is summarized in TABLE~\ref{tab:res_anova_miss} and all factors except $ms_{jk}$, $mp_{jl}$ and $md_{jn}$ are statistically significant.
+The results of the ANOVA is summarized in Table~\ref{tab:res_anova_miss} and all factors except $ms_{jk}$, $mp_{jl}$ and $md_{jn}$ are statistically significant.
 This means that 'missing data' has a significant influence on the reconstruction error.
-TABLE~\ref{tab:miss_algo} shows the interaction between 'algorithm' and 'missing data'.
-As expected, the mean error without missing data is very similar to the averages in TABLE~\ref{table:full_linear_algo} with KSTA~\cite{GotardoICCV2011} having the lowest expected error.
+Table~\ref{tab:miss_algo} shows the interaction between 'algorithm' and 'missing data'.
+As expected, the mean error without missing data is very similar to the averages in Table~\ref{table:full_linear_algo} with KSTA~\cite{GotardoICCV2011} having the lowest expected error.
 However, with missing data, MetricProj~\cite{DelBue:Agapito:IJCV2011} actually has a lower average reconstruction error.
 This is due to its low increase in error of 5.85mm when operating under occlusion-based missing data.
 In comparison, KSTA~\cite{GotardoICCV2011}, CSF2~\cite{GotardoCVPR2011} and CSF~\cite{GotardoPAMI2011} are much more unstable with average increases in error of 9.65mm, 18.15mm and 13.49mm respectively.
-Common for the three methods is that they assume a Discrete Cosine Transform (DCT) as their prior.
+Common among the three methods is the fact that they assume a Discrete Cosine Transform (DCT) as their prior.
 Indeed, we see a similar increase for ScalableSurface of 16.52mm and this method also uses a DCT basis.

-These results suggests that while DCT-based approaches are quite accurate without missing data, they are not very robust when operating under occlusion-based missing data.
-And, thus, they would likely not be very robust when applied to real-world deformations, where occlusion-based missing data is unavoidable.
-This indicates that, future research should focus on making DCT basis methods more robust or to modify the DCT model to better generalize for 'missing data'.
+These results suggest that while DCT-based approaches are quite accurate without missing data, they are not very robust when operating under occlusion-based missing data.
+Thus, they would likely not be very robust when applied to real-world deformations, where occlusion-based missing data is unavoidable.
+This indicates that future research should focus on making DCT basis methods more robust or to modify the DCT model to better generalize for 'missing data'.
 Finally, BALM~\cite{DelBue:etal:PAMI2012} method exhibit some peculiar behavior as its average error actually decreases by 3.33mm, contrary to expectation.
 A likely cause is a different computational structure of the algorithm, since the full data case uses mainly SVD for factorisation while the missing data approach has a more elaborated algorithmic approach with manifold projections and matrix entries imputation.